AdobeDocs/audience-manager.de-DE/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

 ---

-# Unterstützte Attribute für DCS-API-Aufrufe {#supported-attributes-for-dcs-api-calls}
+# Supported Attributes for DCS API Calls {#supported-attributes-for-dcs-api-calls}

-Listet die Syntax und unterstützte Attribute (oder Schlüssel/Wert-Paare) auf und beschreibt diese, die Sie an die [!UICONTROL Data Collection Servers] ([!UICONTROL DCS]) übergeben können.
-Diese Informationen können Ihnen dabei helfen, [!UICONTROL DCS] Ihre Anforderungen zu formatieren und die von diesem System zurückgegebenen Parameter zu verstehen.
+Lists and describes the syntax and supported attributes (or key-value pairs) you can pass in to the [!UICONTROL Data Collection Servers] ([!UICONTROL DCS]).
+This information can help you format your [!UICONTROL DCS] requests and understand the parameters returned by this system.

-## Attributpräfixe {#attribute-prefixes}
+## Attribute Prefixes {#attribute-prefixes}

-Der [!UICONTROL DCS] Parameter beruht auf bestimmten Präfixe, die den Schlüssel in Schlüssel/Wert-Paaren hinzugefügt wurden, um die Art der übermittelten Daten zu klassifizieren.
+The [!UICONTROL DCS] relies on specific prefixes added to the keys in key-value pairs to classify the type of data you're passing in.

 <table id="table_23B7E15EC13749E9A245DFB543822DB7">
  <thead>